duke326/SWE_262/README.md

         Q5: mvn exec:java -Dexec.mainClass="MileStone1.Milestone1" -Dexec.args="5 src/main/resources/xml1.xml /catalog/book/0/author"
 Cannot process the large file(OutOfMemory:Java Heap Space)

+Or you can try the unit Test in MileStone1Test.java

 ### MileStone2

 - Fork the [JSON org project in Github (Links to an external site.)](https://github.com/stleary/JSON-java) and make it "your own."